-There are several car parks close to the Centre, but space is limited.
-To find available parking, please visit Park Jockey parkjockey.com and enter QEII Centre into the search field.
+There are several car parks close to the Centre. but space is limited.
+Q-Park Westminster is a seven minute walk from the Centre: g-park.co.uk.
+Other available parking can be found by visiting Park Jockey parkjockey.com and entering QEII Centre into the search field.

-For more information, please visit the Centre's website aeiicentre.london/aettina-here.
-Disabled participants arriving at the Centre in a vehicle with a disabled badge displayed may park on the forecourt of the building.
+Disabled participants arriving at the Centre in a vehicle with a disabled badge displayed may be permitted to park on the forecourt of the building, subject to availability.
+Calling ahead on 020 7798 4000 is recommended.